Nilotic peoples: Ethnic groups

 Nilotic people constitute the bulk of the population of South Sudan.
-The largest of the Sudanese Nilotic peoples are the Dinka, who have as many as 25 ethnic subdivisions.
+The largest of the South Sudanese Nilotic peoples are the Dinka, who have as many as 25 ethnic subdivisions.
 The next-largest groups are the Nuer, followed by the Shilluk.

 Nilotic people in Uganda includes the Luo peoples (Acholi, Alur, Adhola), the Ateker peoples (Iteso, Kumam, Karamojong, Lango people who despite speaking a mixture of Luo words, have Atekere origins, Sebei, and Kakwa).

 In East Africa, the Nilotes are often subdivided into three general groups: